enkidevs/curriculum/lua/lua-core/operators-in-lua-i/logical-operators-in-lua-i.md

 Logical operators are used to **perform logical operations on boolean** values.

-> Recall that boolean values are either true or false.
+> Recall that boolean values are either `true` or `false`.

-These operators **provide specific instructions on how boolean values will be deemed true or false**.
-For instance, if there are two conditions, one operator can set the boolean to be true if both conditions are met.
+These operators will **output true or false** based on the *given operator and booleans*.
+For instance, if there are two conditions, one operator will output `true` if both conditions are `true`.

 The three logical operators are `and`, `or`, and `not`.